mui/material-ui/docs/src/pages/guides/migration-v3/migration-v3.md

   The first argument was a placeholder for a potential future option.
   We have never found a need for it.
   It's time to remove this argument.
-  It matches the [emotion](https://emotion.sh/docs/introduction) and styled-components API.
+  It matches the [emotion API](https://emotion.sh/docs/introduction) and the [styled-components API](https://www.styled-components.com).

   ```diff
   -const DeepChild = withTheme()(DeepChildRaw);